fbielejec/fbielejec.github.io/_posts/2021-11-05-s3-website-hosting.md

 --

 There is one more thing we need to tweak.
-Our bucket is configured to always serve *index.html*, even in case of an error.
+Our bucket is configured to always serve *index.html*, even in the case of an error.
-However when it cannot find a given route, e.g. when someone navigated to a route of your SPA, it will serve it with an error code of 404 - confusing for browser and crawlers.
+However, when it cannot find a given route, e.g. when someone navigates to a route of your SPA, it will serve it with an error code of 404 - confusing for browser and crawlers.

-To prevent that we need to set up a custom rule, that changes the response to a 200 in such cases.
+To prevent that from happening we need to set up a custom rule, that changes the response to a 200 (OK) in such cases.
-This can be done from the Error pages tab, by setting the Response Page Path to */index.html* with a Response Code of 200.
+This can be done from the *Error* pages tab, by setting the Response Page Path to */index.html* with a Response Code of 200.

 ![_config.yml]({{ site.baseurl }}/images/2021-11-05-s3-website-hosting/screenshot5.jpg)